What Are The Best Replacement Windows in 2020?

 Pella’s Encompass Double Hung window starts around $150 a window with an average cost of about $250 to install.
 Each Pella window has a different price, which varies on the series and features of the window.
-These prices go up higher than most Anderson windows.
+These prices go up higher than most Andersen windows.

 Does Pella Windows Have a Lifetime Warranty?

-Are Anderson Windows Better Than Pella Windows?
+Are Andersen Windows Better Than Pella Windows?

 On the other hand, Pella offers more choices for window material.
 Both brands are qualified by Energy Star.

 These windows come with an upgraded tackle and block balance feature.
 This makes the windows more durable and easier to operate.
 These windows come in a wide range of choices, including stained glass and exterior colors.

 Preservation Windows come standard with BetterView screens, allowing more light to come through compared to average window screens.

 However, the pricing of these windows is set by a local dealer meaning the cost varies but is typically unusually high.
 Companies are selling these windows for $800 to $1000 per window.